css-materials/course-site/content/faq/course-obj-expectations/index.md

 Each student in this course is expected to abide by the [University of Chicago Code of Academic Integrity](https://college.uchicago.edu/student-services/academic-integrity-student-conduct).
 Under the provisions of the Code, anyone who gives or receives unauthorized assistance in the preparation of work at home or during tests in class will be subject to disciplinary action.
 A student's name on any piece of work is our assurance that they have neither given nor received any unauthorized help in its preparation.
 Students may assist each other on assignments by answering questions and explaining various concepts.
 However, one student should not allow another student to copy their work directly.
 All University policies with respect to cheating will be enforced.

 Collaboration is good - researchers usually collaborate with one another on projects, developers work in teams to write programs.
 Why reinvent the wheel when it has already been done?
 This course strongly encourages collaboration with your peers but strongly discourages plagiarism.
-That is, you are expected to complete your own work.
-This means the following:
+That is, *you are expected to complete your own work:*

 * If you work with someone else for a homework assignment, please mention it in your submission
 * Never blindly copy from your peers
 * Do not copy large chunks of code from the internet (but using the internet to debug programs is encouraged)